kyrr1s/kyrr1s.github.io/_posts/2025-12-04-abusing-elf-header-forgotten-fields.md

 1. Some key for decrypting file content, C2 address, or other similar artifact
 2. Any information whose integrity will be checked by the program

 In this article, I would like to focus on the second idea.
+Big thx for it to [@while_not_False](https://t.me/while_not_False)!

 By writing random data into these fields, we can confuse malware analysts and their analysis tools that are incorrectly configured for specific bytes in these fields.
 At the same time, the program will continue to execute successfully.
 If these bytes are modified by an analyst, the program will stop executing because it checks the integrity of its code.
 Thus, the analyst finds themselves in a difficult position: they must rely either only on static or only on dynamic code analysis.

 Of course, one can always find and patch the integrity check function, but various obfuscation mechanisms should help with that.